GIScience/climate-action-land-consumption/README.md

 Please make sure to use logging throughout your plugin.
 This will make debugging easier at a later stage.

+### Linting

+It is important that the code created by the different plugin developers adheres to a certain standard.
+A linter can help to assert such standards.
+Please activate it by running `pre-commit install`.
+It will now be automatically run before each commit and warn you about any violations.

 ## Start Coding

 We have seperated the code into multiple files by their functionality.